-This is a little problem I ran into today and so of course I thought I would share it with you!
-I had a blog post which I renamed and changed the slug because I had a better article which I wanted the slug for.
+This is a little problem I ran into today and so, of course, I thought I would share it with you.
+I had a blog post that I renamed and changed the slug because I had a better article which I wanted the slug for.

 Google loves short URLs and I had a 4,000+ word post that I needed the slug for.

-If you have having issues with WordPress URLs redirecting when they shouldn’t you first want to check your
+If you’re having issues with WordPress URLs redirecting when they shouldn’t, you should first check a couple of things:

 domain.com/ulcerative-colitis.
 This is on a gluten-free website that I run.
 So the slug is “ulcerative-colitis.”
 In phpMyAdmin click into your database and into the “Search” tab.
 Then select all the tables and run the search for your slug.